Testing Generalised Uncertainty Principles through Quantum Noise: Introduction

 One attempt to resolve this dilemma is to introduce the concept of a `minimal length' of space, challenging the paradigm from relativity that space time is continuous \cite{garay1995quantum} \cite{hossenfelder2013minimal}.
 According to quantum mechanics the uncertainty principle $\Delta x \Delta p\geq \frac{\hbar}{2}$ provides no restriction on measuring either the position or momentum of a particle with arbitrary precision (where precision is based on the spread of outcomes over many repeated measurements), though not both.
 But if there is an effective minimal length then it may mean that there is a fundamental limit to the precision of a position measurement.
 This can be accounted for by adding terms dependent on the variance of momentum on the right hand side of the standard uncertainty principle.
 Such generalised uncertainty principles (GUP's) have been argued to exist in string theory\cite{witten1996reflections}\cite{gross1988string} and the finite bandwidth approach to quantum gravity\cite{PhysRevLett.103.231301}\cite{PhysRevD.86.085017} but also follow from thought experiments involving quantum physics applied to black holes\cite{scardigli1999generalized}, relative locality\cite{amelino2011principle} and double special relativity\cite{amelino2002doubly}.

 But how does one find evidence for minimal length?
+Or rule out specific possibilities, such as modified commutators, based on experimental data?
 On top of the theoretical difficulties in quantising gravity it is generally thought that experiments that can probe quantum gravity effects directly require energies much higher than currently available.
 Most effort has been devoted to find indirect signatures of quantum gravity in high energy particle collisions or astrophysics e.g. supersymmetry \cite{haber1985search}\cite{martin2010supersymmetry} and modified gamma ray burst dispersion relations \cite{amelino1998tests}.
 Though no direct evidence for quantum gravity has been found, constraints on modifications of the standard position-momentum commutation relation (equivalent to GUP's), have been derived from a variety of sources and offer a novel route to test quantum gravity since they may be probed via precision measurements in low-energy experiments.
 Such modified relations are also motivated by the fact that they generalise quantum mechanics without compromising certain physical principles.
 Other theories like extra space dimensions, axionic dark matter, dark energy models and semi-classical gravity, can also been constrained by table top experiments involving torsion balances\cite{adelberger2013torsion}, induced optomechanical interactions\cite{PhysRevD.93.124049}\cite{yang2013macroscopic}\cite{rider2016search} and atom interferometry\cite{arvanitaki2018search}\cite{hamilton2015atom}.

 The possibility of using optomechanics to constrain GUP's was considered in \cite{pikovski2012probing}.
 There they showed that controlled interactions of optical pulses with a mechanical oscillator could lead to dependence of the output optical field on the mechanical canonical commutation relation.
 It was suggested that the ability to measure the average value of this field to high precision can lead to significant improvements in probing the GUP.
 Other proposals to probe GUP's in the dynamics of oscillators were considered in \cite{bawaj2015probing} and \cite{bushev2019testing}.